People trapped, 2M without power after Ian swamps SW Florida

 “I am enacting this curfew as a means of protecting the people and property of Charlotte County,” Prummell said.

-The Weather Underground predicted the storm would pass near Daytona Beach and go into the Atlantic before veering back ashore in South Carolina on Friday.
+Life-threatening storm surges and hurricane conditions were possible on Thursday and Friday along the coasts of northeast Florida, Georgia, and South Carolina, where Ian was expected to move inland, dumping more rain well in from the coast, the hurricane center said.

 The governors of South Carolina, North Carolina, Georgia and Virginia all preemptively declared states of emergency.
-Forecasters predicted Ian will turn toward those states as a tropical storm, likely dumping more flooding rains into the weekend.

 Associated Press contributors include Christina Mesquita in Havana, Cuba; Cody Jackson and Adriana Gomez Licon in Tampa, Florida; Freida Frisaro in Miami; Anthony Izaguirre in Tallahassee, Florida; Mike Schneider in Orlando, Florida; Seth Borenstein and Aamer Madhani in Washington; Bobby Caina Calvan in New York; Andrew Welsh-Huggins in Columbus, Ohio; Jay Reeves in Birmingham, Alabama, and Alina Hartounian in Phoenix, Arizona.